Close

 Pursuing a Career in Criminal Justice

 While a signed code of ethics is important when ethical violations occur, the policymakers and administrators who enforce these codes are the primary safeguards against violations.
-An online master’s in justice studies from Campbellsville University can set you on the path to understanding the legal and ethical concerns surrounding criminal justice and law enforcement.
+An online master’s in criminal justice from Campbellsville University can set you on the path to understanding the legal and ethical concerns surrounding criminal justice and law enforcement.